chromium/chromium/docs/security/rust-toolchain.md

 - Run `//testing/buildbot/generate_buildbot_json.py`.

 Future work:
-- At present, there is no way to group multiple Rust test executables (e.g. all Rust unittests from a single top-level directory into a single test suite.
-This is something we're working on.
 - At present, there is no automatic integration of such unit tests into our existing test infrastructure, but this is something we're working on.
 - At present, the bot integration only supports reporting whether the tests